Ancaster Village is one of the most unique districts in Canada…

 36. Old Stone Hotel

 The Old Stone Hotel was the stable for Rousseau’s hotel at 386 Wilson Street.
 The front half was built in 1832 and the back half in 1854.
-HANLEY’S SHOES and THE LOFT now operate here and you’ll also find THE COACH AND LANTERN PUB.
+HANLEY’S SHOES and you’ll also find THE COACH AND LANTERN PUB.

 37. Postan House